ybsa/-Kumari-Cinemas-Ticketing-System--/Documentation/project_report.md

 ## 4. Limitations & Future Improvements

-While the current system functionality is robust, the following enhancements are identified for future iterations:
+While the current system functionality is robust given the prototype scope, the following constraints are acknowledged:

-1. **Payment Gateway Integration**: Integrating eSewa/Khalti for real-time payments instead of the current 'Pay Later' simulation.
+### 4.1 Known Limitations

+1. **Payment Processing**: For this prototype, **payment is simulated** and assumed successful.
+Real-time gateway integration (eSewa/Khalti) is out of scope.
+2. **Notification System**: The system does not currently send SMS or Email confirmations upon booking or cancellation.
+3. **Concurrency (Seat Locking)**: In a high-traffic production environment, two users might try to book the last seat simultaneously.
+A "Seat Locking" mechanism (holding a seat for 5 mins while paying) would be required to prevent race conditions.
+4. **Refund Automation**: Cancelled tickets do not automatically trigger a refund process in this version.

+### 4.2 Future Road Map

-2. **Interactive Seat Map**: Replacing the 'Quantity' input with a visual seat picker where users can click specific seats (e.g., A1, A2).
+1. **Interactive Seat Map**: Replacing the 'Quantity' input with a visual seat picker.
-3. **Admin Dashboard**: A web-based interface for managers to add movies and schedule shows without using SQL scripts.
+2. **Admin Dashboard**: A web-based interface for managers to add movies/shows.
-4. **Mobile Application**: Developing a React Native companion app for booking on the go.
+3. **Mobile Application**: React Native companion app.

 ## 5. Conclusion